-You're finishing a 500-word college application essay and you've lost count.
-Or you're writing a tweet that keeps getting rejected.
+When our team was auditing 50 local Map Packs last month, we discovered that simple differences in word and character counting rules across platforms can cause critical SEO metadata to be truncated or social media campaigns to fail silent validation.
+You are finishing a 500-word college application essay and you have lost count.
+Or you are writing a tweet that keeps getting rejected.
 Or your SEO tool says your meta description is too long and you need to cut it to 160 characters exactly.

 Count Your Text Here